duhoobo/swarm/README.md

 create a new connection and start a new iteration for the script.

+###Notice

+* Don't do any blocking operations `gevent` does not support in your protocol.
+You've been warned.

 Directives
 ----------

+Once your protocol module is ready, you can tell every connection how to act by writing a script.

+You have to learn some yaml first, and then you can use the directives provided by `swarm` to make up your benchmark plan:

+* `protocol` - protocol module name.
+The location of its parent directory is specified with command line option `--protocol-dir` of `swarm`.

+* `actions` - array of actions.
+Each action object is consist of:

+    * `command` - One of the functions from the protocol module.

+    * `args` - Extra arguments (beside the instance of `FakeClient`) this command can accept.

+    * `rounds` - How many rounds to execute for this action per iteration.
+This directive accepts both integer and two-elements array (`swarm` takes it as a range and select a integer in it randomly).

+    * `sleep_between_rounds` - How many seconds to sleep between every round.
+    This directive accepts both integer and two-elements array (`swarm` takes it as a range and select a integer in it randomly).

+    * `sleep_after_action` - How many seconds to sleep when current action completed.
+This directive accepts both integer and two-elements array (`swarm` taks it as a range and select a integer in it randomly).

 Tuning your OS
 --------------

+To reduce memory usage, `swarm` configures every connection with minimum value for send/receve buffer by default.

+To increase concurrency of `swarm`, you still have to

+* raise the open files limit,

+* increase the system port range,

+or `swarm` will fail you at some point. :)

 TODO
 ----

+Please do tell me what you need, my godness.